 - Most version control systems store details about the way files change between versions, recording fine-grained change types like rename, undelete and rollback.
 Git stores versions as a snapshot of the entire repository, and the metadata about how files change is not available.

 These differences mean that a full history migration will be lossy, at best, and possibly even misleading.
-Given this lossiness, the effort involved in performing a migration with history and the relative rarity that this history is used, we suggest that you avoid importing history and instead perform a “tip migration”, bringing only a snapshot of the most recent version of a branch into Git.
+Given this lossiness, the effort involved in performing a migration with history and the relative rarity that this history is used, it is suggested that teams avoid importing history.
+Instead, they should perform a tip migration, bringing only a snapshot of the most recent version of a branch into Git.

 For most development teams, the time spent trying to migrate history is typically better spent on other areas of the migration that have a higher return on investment, especially improving processes.
-The Azure DevOps team has observed this while migrating numerous customers from a centralized system to Git, including many customers at Microsoft.
-In almost all cases, we recommend the tip migration.
+This recommendation is based on experience with a vast number of migrations.

-During and after a migration, developers will still need access to the history in your old version control system, so you can’t simply shut the old system down once you’ve migrated.
-This is especially true if you’ve only done a tip migration: although the old version control history becomes less relevant over time, it is still important to be able to refer back to it, and highly regulated environments may have specific legal and auditing requirements about version control history.
-Instead, set the old version control system read-only once you have performed a migration.
+During and after a migration, developers may still need access to the history from the previous version control system.
+As such, it is highly recommended that it be maintained indefinitely.
+This is especially true for teams that only perform a tip migration.
+Although the previous version control history becomes less relevant over time, it is still important to be able to refer back to it, and highly regulated environments may have specific legal and auditing requirements about version control history.
+Instead, set the old version control system to read-only once the migration has been performed.

-For large development teams and regulated environments, we recommend placing “breadcrumbs” in Git that point users back to the old version control system.
+For large development teams and regulated environments, it is recommended that teams place breadcrumbs in Git that point users back to the old version control system.
 A simple example is a text file at the root of a Git repository, added as the first Git commit, before the tip migration, pointing to the URL of the old version control server.
-If you migrate many branches, a text file in each should explain how the Git branches were migrated from the old system.
+If many branches are migrated, a text file in each should explain how the Git branches were migrated from the old system.